Chapter 13-2: How to find credible sources

 If, on the other hand, you are interested in problems related to the environment in Ontario, you may wish to visit the Ontario Ministry of the Environment website.

 This method produces more credible results than simply entering “heart attack” or “Ontario environment” on a search engine.

-The following resources are designed to help students understand what evidence should--and should not be--used during written compositions and oral discussions: want to convince their readers that they know what they are talking about:
+The following resources are designed to help students understand what evidence should—and should not be—used during written compositions and oral discussions who want to convince their readers that they know what they are talking about: